Seth Price: Other projects

 The film Redistribution (2007-ongoing) had a week-long theatrical run at New York's Metrograph Cinema in September 2019.

 In 2015 Price was hired by clothing company Brioni to model for its Fall/Winter ad campaign.
-A photograph by Collier Schorr of this advertisement appearing in the New Yorker was used as the cover design of the second edition of F*ck Seth Price.
+A photograph by Collier Schorr of this advertisement appearing in the New Yorker was used as the cover design of the second edition of Fuck Seth Price.

 In 2015 Price created Organic Software a website providing algorithmically-mined data on prominent art collectors and their political donations.
 Originally intending to remain anonymous, Price was revealed as the creator of the site by Vice Magazine in 2017.
 Writing for Texte zur Kunst in 2017, Price recounts taking a year's hiatus from the art world: shutting down his studio and attempting to write a young adult novel while pursuing the "dumb goal" of removing traces of himself from the internet.
-At the end of the hiatus and in an attempt to "bend my frustration toward something productive" Price wrote the autofiction novel "F*ck Seth Price" to which organic.software served as a companion piece.
+At the end of the hiatus and in an attempt to "bend my frustration toward something productive" Price wrote the autofiction novel "Fuck Seth Price" to which organic.software served as a companion piece.

 In 2011 during Mens Fashion Week, Price debuted a line of military-inspired garments, designed with Tim Hamilton, in a vacant storefront in downtown New York.
 The garment line was developed further for a presentation at Documenta 13 in Kassel, Germany, in 2012, where he staged a fashion show in the town's underground parking garage.